 The Board of Directors of the Company (the "Board") is accountable to the shareholders of the Company ("Shareholder(s)") for good corporate governance.
-Accordingly, the Board has considered carefully the requirements of the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and, as described below, has taken actions to further enhance corporate transparency and accountability.
+Accordingly, the Board has considered carefully the requirements of the Corporate Governance Code (the "CG Code") set out in Appendix 14 (which has been renumbered to Appendix C1 with effect from 31 December 2023) to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and, as described below, has taken actions to further enhance corporate transparency and accountability.